-We are involved in various litigation matters, each described above in Part II, Item 1 "Legal Proceedings".
+We are involved in various litigation matters, each describedin Note 13 of the unaudited Condensed Consolidated Financial Statements included in this report.
 Although we intend to vigorously defend any claims for which we have been named as a defendant, there is no guarantee that we will be successful and we may have to pay damages awards or otherwise may enter into settlement arrangements in connection with such claims.
 Any such payments or settlement arrangements could have material adverse effects on our business, operating results or financial condition.
 Even if the pending claims are not successful, litigation with respect to such claims could result in substantial costs and significant adverse impact on our reputation and divert management's attention and resources, which could have a material adverse effect on our business, operating results or financial condition.

-\We are subject to significant ongoing regulatory obligations and oversight, which may result in significant additional expense and may limit our commercial success.
+We are subject to significant ongoing regulatory obligations and oversight, which may result in significant additional expense and may limit our commercial success.